 Our non-employee directors meet regularly in executive sessions.
 Executive sessions are chaired by the independent director then serving as lead director.
-Mr. Casey was our lead director in 2016 and will continue to serve as lead director in 2017.
+Mr. Casey was our lead director in 2017 and continues to serve as lead director in 2018.

 The Board's Role in Enterprise Risk Oversight